currawong-project/libcw/README.md

 This might be a better approach to logging than having a 'printer' object.
 Add proc instance field: `log:{ var_label_0:0, var_label_1:0 } `

-- Complete subnets:
+- Complete user-def-procs:
-	+ Subnets should have presets written in terms of the subnet vars rather than the network vars or the value application needs to follow the internal variable src_var back to the proxy var.
+	+ User-Def-Procs should have presets written in terms of the user-def-proc vars rather than the network vars or the value application needs to follow the internal variable src_var back to the proxy var.

-	+ DONE: write a paragraph in the flow_doc.md about overall approach taken to subnet implementation.
+	+ DONE: write a paragraph in the flow_doc.md about overall approach taken to user-def-proc implementation.

-	+ DONE: subnet var desc's should be the same as non+subnet vars but also include the 'proxy' field.
+	+ DONE: user-def-proc var desc's should be the same as non+user-def-proc vars but also include the 'proxy' field.
 	In particular they should get default values.
-	If a var desc is part of a subnet then it must have a proxy.
+	If a var desc is part of a user-def-proc then it must have a proxy.
 	The output variables of var desc's must have the 'out' attribute

-	+ DONE: improve the subnet creating code by using consistent naming + use proxy or wrap but not both
+	+ DONE: improve the user-def-proc creating code by using consistent naming + use proxy or wrap but not both

-	+ DONE: improve code comments on subnet creation
+	+ DONE: improve code comments on user-def-proc creation

 - DONE: Implement feedback